codingquark/codingquark.github.io/_posts/2018-11-28-oviyum-poetry.markdown

 codingquark [17:11] <br />
 It takes a beast to enable communications! <br />
 The green fiery eyes of the beast must be kept blinking <br />
-The true eye must be kept from becoming redMany horns of the beast are the key to long range <br />
+The true eye must be kept from becoming red <br /> <br />
+Many horns of the beast are the key to long range <br />
-Many cores of the beast's brain are the key to support many usersThe beast must be kept calm and cool, venting heatThe beast has a mood <br />
+Many cores of the beast's brain are the key to support many users <br />
+The beast must be kept calm and cool, venting heatThe beast has a mood <br /> <br />
 When in a bad mood, it disrupts all moods <br />
 And the world goes silent. (edited)